Arabasta/yumeko/README.md

 #### Response

-The API will respond with the smallest list of coins needed to make the given amount.
+API will respond with the smallest list of coins needed to make the given amount.

 ```json
 {